Retire by stateFigures verified May 31, 2026

 Does Missouri tax Social Security in retirement?

-No. Missouri does not tax Social Security benefits for individuals age 62 or older, and it does not tax Social Security disability benefits.
+No. Missouri does not tax Social Security benefits for people age 62 or older, and it does not tax Social Security disability benefits.
 The Department of Revenue confirms this in its pension FAQ.

 Missouri Department of Revenue